 As noted above, this degree is offered completely online.
 There are no required visits to campus, no required weekend visits to far-flung places, and no summer face-to-face requirements.
 However, the expectations for what you do online are significant.

-There are 12 courses offered in cohort fashion over the first two years.
-These courses are offered in full semesters, and you are expected to take two at a time year round (Fall, Spring and Summer semesters).
+There are 12 courses offered in cohort fashion.
+They are offered in 16-week semesters, and you are expected to take two at a time year-round (Fall, Spring and Summer semesters).
 The courses involve reading, writing, video production, discussion, debate, and thought – all online.
 At times the activities will be asynchronous and at other times synchronous.
 This means you are expected to be very comfortable with Web-mediated communication in multiple forms.

-During that first two years, you also participate in a preliminary evaluation of your skills (near the end of the third semester) and also work on an Independent Inquiry Project (IIP).
-This IIP is a small research project that is presented to faculty and classmates during the fourth semester of the program.
+At the end of the third semester, you participate in a preliminary evaluation of your skills.
+During the fourth semester of the program, you complete an Independent Inquiry Project (IIP), which is a small research project, presented to faculty and classmates.
 We believe that the independent nature of the IIP is something that is important to your individual development.
 We are here to support you in this process, as are your classmates.
-As such, we have developed the first seven courses in the program to explicitly scaffold the IIP within the framework of the courses themselves.
-You also will have an advisor to act as your IIP guide and provide additional support with regular meetings.
+As such, we have developed the early courses in the program to explicitly scaffold the IIP within the framework of the courses themselves.
+You also will have your advisor and an additional faculty coach acting as your IIP guides.

-As courses wind down in the second year, you participate in a comprehensive evaluation of your skills.
-This activity is designed to ensure that a broad foundation of understanding in the field has been attained through coursework, and also evaluate progress in your research area prior to the dissertation.
-At the same time, you start developing a dissertation proposal.
-After a successful comprehensive evaluation, you propose your dissertation.
+During the first half of the seventh semester, you participate in a comprehensive evaluation of your skills.
+These activities are designed to ensure that a broad foundation of understanding in the field has been attained through coursework, and also evaluate progress in your research area prior to the dissertation.

-As faculty, we designed the dissertation in the D.E.T. with a sense of practicality in mind.
-This is commonly called an “alternative dissertation.”
+Finally, the latter portion of the D.E.T. experience is your dissertation.
+As faculty, we designed this first and foremost with a sense of practicality in mind.
 Based on the research you perform, dissertations will be comprised of several “shorter” sections that are each independent and “publishable.”
 In so doing, we expect that you will provide several different lenses on the data collected that together demonstrate an expert depth of understanding for the phenomenon under investigation.
-Articles you write may also be targeted toward specific publications that are beneficial to your individual career goals.
+This is commonly called an “alternative dissertation.”
+Manuscripts that you write will also be targeted toward specific, peer-reviewed professional publications that are beneficial to your individual career goals.
 Once again, the expectations for independent work on the dissertation are high.
-But, you have a committee of faculty members to help work through the research and writing, and a dissertation advisor to provide even more extensive support.
+However, you have a committee of faculty members to help work through the research and writing, and a dissertation chair to provide even more extensive support.

 What can a D.E.T. do for you?